olsenchu/react-weather-app/README.md

 ## Project title
+OpenWeather API Weather Application in React

+## Motivation
 This is a weather application that has two widgets.
 One displays the current weather with descriptions, and the other widget shows the forecast.

-## Motivation
 This project was built to demonstrate key competencies in building a web application, including creating API endpoints to send requests and retrieve data.
 This app also demonstrates skills in React development.

 ## Screenshots